VladimirKalachikhin/netAIS-Signal-K/README.md

 Press Submit to save changes.

 ### TOR hidden service
-[Configure TOR hidden service](https://community.torproject.org/onion-services/setup/) to serve localhost:3100 (default) addres.
+If TOR is in the same computer as SignalK, [configure TOR hidden service](https://community.torproject.org/onion-services/setup/) to serve localhost:3100 (default) address.
 Simplest way to it is just adding

 ```
 HiddenServiceDir /var/lib/tor/hidden_service_netAIS/
 HiddenServicePort 80 localhost:3100
 ```

 strings to "location-hidden services" section of `/etc/tor/torrc.` After restart TOR, get address you hidden service by
 ```
 sudo cat /var/lib/tor/hidden_service_netAIS/hostname
 ```

 ![hidden_server_config_screenshot](screenshots/s3.png)

+If TOR is on a different computer than SignalK, replace `localhost` with the SignalK address.

-It's no need if you want to be a group member only.
-But working TOR must be have.
+It's all no need if you want to be a group member only.
+But a working TOR should be.

 ## Usage
 Any Signal K chartplotters will show netAIS targets in the usual way.